By Delaney Michaelson '24

 Across the city and globe this week, people are taking action to bring awareness to climate change, with many students participating in walkouts.
 Barnard shares their commitment to enacting change, as reflected in the College’s various initiatives over the years to address sustainability.

-A discussion of discusses indigenous issues, political ecology, and Facebook’s role in Papua New Guinea.
+A discussion of indigenous issues, political ecology, and Facebook’s role in Papua New Guinea with Professor Paige West.

 Climate change is one of the most pressing challenges of our time.
 The College is preparing students to meet these challenges through a three-fold strategy.